OPEN TO ALL MEMBER RESOURCES

 In 2021, Sephora commissioned a first-of-its-kind study that captured the scope and effects of racial bias in the retail sector.
 The study covered all major retail categories and gathered input from thousands of U.S. consumers and retail employees, ultimately providing an understanding of how the retail industry can better welcome all people.
 With findings that apply to all retailers, Open to All and Sephora invited retail leaders to use these insights as a starting point for collaboration, learning, and collective, systematic change across the retail sector.

-Companies that join Open to All and sign the Charter are invited to participate in Open to All’s Mitigate Racial Bias in Retail Charter Working Group, which meets monthly.
+Companies that join Open to All and sign the Charter are invited to participate in Open to All’s Mitigate Racial Bias in Retail and Customer Service Charter Collaboration Working Group, which meets bi-monthly.
 Through openness and collaboration, members of this working group consider the experiences of employees and customers alike to increase the hiring and retention rates of employees of color, both in store and in corporate offices, reimagine marketing campaigns to be inclusive of all, and work directly with entrepreneurs of color to get their products on shelves and available to wider audiences.

 1